autowarefoundation/autoware-documentation/docs/tutorials/integrating-autoware/creating-your-autoware-repositories/creating-autoware-repositories.md

 - [creating-vehicle-interface-package](../creating-vehicle-interface-package/ackermann-kinematic-model.md)
 - [customizing-for-differential-drive-model](../creating-vehicle-interface-package/customizing-for-differential-drive-model.md)

-Please remember to add all your custom packages, such as interfaces and descriptions, to your `autoware.repos` to ensure that your packages are properly included and managed within the Autoware repository.
+Please remember to add all your custom packages, such as interfaces and descriptions, to your `repositories/autoware.repos` to ensure that your packages are properly included and managed within the Autoware repository.